 When I think of Johnny Mathis, I think of his classic hits It’s Not for Me to Say, Maria, Chances Are, Misty, and the holiday perennial, It’s Beginning to Look A Lot Like Christmas, which is unfair to his complete body of work.
 The Island really opened up my mind to the genius of Johnny.
 Did you know he was inducted into the Grammy Hall of Fame three times, given a Grammy Lifetime Achievement Award, and in 2014, inducted into the Great American Songbook Hall of Fame?

 At 85, Mathis does not do a lot of touring, so I count myself lucky to have a ticket to see him perform live at the Chevalier Theater in Medford, MA.
 I regret never having seen Frank Sinatra live; I was not about to make the same mistake with Johnny Mathis.
-So, you can imagine my disappointment when I recently found out Mathis rescheduled his concert an entire year out to May 2021 due to the pandemic.
+So, you can imagine my disappointment when Mathis cancelled his concert due to the pandemic.
 At any rate, I recommend you pack your mental bags, fire up your Musica, and take a trip to The Island as soon as possible.
 Our minds could all use a little tropical escape right about now.

 Trivia: Johnny Mathis had five albums on the Billboard charts simultaneously.
 Only two other singers can claim that same achievement: Frank Sinatra and Barry Manilow.